 Curhan G. Nephrolithiasis.
 In: National Kidney Foundation’s Primer on Kidney Diseases.
 6th ed.
 Philadelphia, PA: Saunders; 2013:405-411.

 Information attributed to a “personal communication” should be cited in-text.
-Prior to publication, the authors must provide written documentation from the individual cited, giving permission to be named in the article as the source of this information.
+Prior to publication, the author must provide documentation showing that the individual cited has given permission to be named in the article as the source of this information.

 With the exception of invited editorials and submissions for In a Few Words, all manuscripts are submitted and processed using Editorial Manager, an online manuscript handling system accessible at www.editorialmanager.com/ajkd.
 Assistance with Editorial Manager is available from the editorial office.

 Two editors will review all submissions, generally within 8 days.
 If the editors deem that the manuscript is unlikely to be published in AJKD, it may be rejected at this stage.
 With the exception of most Letters to the Editor and some features, manuscripts will then undergo external review.
 Further details are available in the Review Policy section.

 Authors may provide editors with the names of persons they feel should not review their manuscript because of a potential conflict.
 However, when possible, authors should explain the reason(s) for their concerns.
 Editors will try to avoid selecting reviewers who have potential conflicts of interest, and will ask those who are invited to review to declare any relevant competing interests.
 Further information is available in the Potential Reviewer Conflicts section.

 Manuscripts which have an author who is associated with the editorial team are handled by a separate workflow; detailed information on the journal’s procedures for the treatment of such submissions is available in the Potential Editor Conflicts section.